hugolpz/svgcreator.node.js/README.md

     $npm install jsdom             # local installation

-**3. Create a jsdom.node.js file, then insert in it your D3js code** :
+**3. Create a jsdom.node.js file, then insert your D3js code in it** :

     var jsdom = require('jsdom');
     jsdom.env(